pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog.md

 ---

 Testing out databases actually.
 These are important too!
 I wrote tests for mysql, model and sqlite.
 Will write one for postgres later once the updates are merged (or neglected.
 I think it shouldn't be neglected cause uhh, it won't really work otherwise).
 Same goes for db.py.
 Its supposed to undergo a major refraction so I will wait.

+1. core/ip.py
+2. api/engine.py
+3. api/core.py
+4. core/die.py
+5. core/fuzzer.py
+6. graph.py

+There are no major revisions to file in the future (probably some small nitty-gritties here and there) so will fix the as they come up.